 As a Product Designer on the Design System team, I led the unification of iconography across Mercado Envios.
 The challenge was to create a consistent, scalable, and highly recognizable system that enabled operators to understand actions quickly with minimal cognitive effort, even in noisy, high-distraction environments.

-We then established the most important icons and designed them through iterative design, balancing clarity and realism.
+Once this foundation was established, we prioritized the most critical icons and refined them through iterative design cycles, balancing clarity, recognizability, and realism.

 Faster task recognition across interfaces